jonmail/Legion-go-wmi/README.md

 ## About
-This driver is specifically designed for Lenovo's Legion Go S platform, primarily enabling the switching of performance modes and the configuration of CPU power settings.
+This DKMS driver is specifically designed for Lenovo's Legion Go S platform, primarily enabling the switching of performance modes and the configuration of CPU power settings.

 ## Compilation Commands